Jens Stoltenberg: Policies as Prime Minister

 Stoltenberg has been described as a cautious politician, belonging to the right wing of social democracy.

 When he became prime minister in 2000, he was portrayed as the "Norwegian Tony Blair", and his policies were inspired by Blair's New Labour agenda.
-Stoltenberg said he was both inspired by and wanted to learn from Blair's policies.
+Stoltenberg also said he wanted to learn from Blair's policies.
 After election defeat in 2001, he reoriented towards a more traditional line of close cooperation with trade unions.

 In security policy, Stoltenberg favours increased military spending and dialogue.